Bobcat: here’s the scoop

 Did you know?

-The Zoo is home to two 19 year old bobcats (Salsa and Sprite) and two 3 year old bobcats (Max and Mayzie), all of which were rescued at a young age after being found orphaned in Virginia and California respectively.
+The Zoo is home to two 5 year old bobcats (Max and Mayzie) who were rescued at a young age after being found orphaned in southern California.

 Southern Canada and throughout the United States and Mexico